Daniel-Diaz/hatex-guide/README.md

 # Contributing to the guide

 There are several things to keep in mind to contribute to the guide.
-If you contribute, do not forget to add your name to the `contributors` list to bound in the `Text.LaTeX.Guide.Info` module.
+If you contribute, do not forget to add your name to the `contributors` list which you can find in the `Text.LaTeX.Guide.Info` module.

 ## Sections